 If you’re managing a multi-family property, it’s paramount that you screen your tenants.
 You’ll want to rent out the property to people that you are genuinely comfortable with.
 Aside from trusting your gut, you should always ask for references from their former landlords and check if they have a criminal history.

 Remember, you’re responsible for ensuring the safety of all the tenants on your property.
 Don’t make the mistake of welcoming a potentially dangerous individual into the community.

 #9 Hire a Property Management Company

-A property management company can provide you peace of mind, especially if you live far from your rental property.
+A property management company can enhance security and provide you peace of mind, especially if you live far from your rental property.
 A property manager can check regularly on your property to ensure that it is in pristine condition year-round.
 They can also conduct safety checks to pinpoint vulnerable areas, as well as visit the property while it is vacant.
 This is particularly helpful if your rental home is occupied only during certain seasons.